DilanCF/CMSC412_notes/lecture/Lecture19.md

 ![Alt text](img/Lecture18/image-39.png)

-How is scheduling the disk different fomr the pther scheduling we have done?
+How is scheduling the disk different from the other scheduling we have done?
 * CPU scheduler, mem. scheduler, etc.

-Three components in any tansfer
+Three components in any transfer

 Goal: Make operations as fast as possible

 Rotational delay: how fast the disk is rotating
 * Scheduler cannot really impact this

-Accessing secoter in sequence, ???
+Accessing sector in sequence, ???

-Who controlls whether we reas sequentially or not?
+Who controls whether we read sequentially or not?
 * Program itself

-We can controll the seek time
+We can control the seek time

 ![Alt text](img/Lecture18/image-40.png)

-ANy kind on optimization only makes sense with many requests
+Any kind on optimization only makes sense with many requests

-ONly time we can optimize nything is by reordering things around
+Only time we can optimize anything is by reordering things around

 ![Alt text](img/Lecture18/image-41.png)

 Where does thi happen?

-Softwae based device driver
+Software based device driver

 ^ Sequence of tracks we will access